SowmyaDhanapal/glow/lib/Backends/MetaWareNN/README.md

   ```

 * #### To Load MetaWareNN Executable Graph in Shared Memory [Default flow]
-   1. Update the "/glow/lib/Backends/MetaWareNN/metawarenn_lib/executable_network/metawarenn_executable_graph.cc" with path to store the MWNN Executable graph binary in line no: 826
+   1. Update tensorflow/lite/delegates/MetaWareNN/builders/metawarenn_lib/metawarenn_common.h file
+        a.
+Set Macro ONNX to 0 and GLOW to 1 in line number 4 and 6
-   2. Update the "/glow/lib/Backends/MetaWareNN/metawarenn_lib/mwnn_inference_api/mwnn_inference_api.cc" file with saved file path of MWNNExecutableNetwork.bin in line no: 51
+   2. Set the absolute path to glow in glow/lib/Backends/MetaWareNN/env.sh line no: 5
 * #### To Invoke the NNAC & EVGENCNN Script to generate the EV Binary file
-   1. Update "/glow/lib/Backends/MetaWareNN/MetaWareNNFunction.cpp" file
-        i.
-Update the path to Glow repository in line no: 176 & 193
-   2. Update the "/glow/lib/Backends/MetaWareNN/MetaWareNNFunction.h" file
-      i.
-Set the INVOKE_NNAC macro to 1 in line no: 16
-   3. Update "/glow/lib/Backends/MetaWareNN/metawarenn_lib/mwnnconvert/mwnn_convert.sh" file
-        i.
-Set the $EV_CNNMODELS_HOME path in line no: 3
-        ii.
-Set the absolute path for ARC/cnn_tools/setup.sh file in line no: 4
+   1. Set the absolute path to ARC/ directory in glow/lib/Backends/MetaWareNN/env.sh line no: 11
-        iii.
-Update the path to Glow with MWNN support in line no: 9 & 22
-        iv.
-Update the path to evgencnn executable in line no: 10
-        v.
-Update the Imagenet images path in line no: 20
-        vi.
-Update `evgencnn` to `evgencnn.pyc` if using the release (not development) version of ARC/cnn_tools in line no: 24
    [Note] : Generated EV Binary file for MetaWareNN SubGraph will be stored in evgencnn/scripts folder.

 ### Configure and Build Glow